ctmazilu/RecodingR/README.md

 [recode_dataframe.R](recode_dataframe.R) does the data preprocessing the open-ended responses to make the recoding run smoothly:
 > - removing punctuation
-> - special characters
+> - removing special characters
-> - all upper case.
+> - formatting all upper case.

 3. **Recode Variables**